robherley/snips.sh/docs/self-hosting.md

 ### Addresses/Ports

-For the HTTP and SSH services, the container images exposes ports `8080` and `2222` respectively, listening on all interfaces so they can be bound properly.
+For the HTTP and SSH services, the container image exposes ports `8080` and `2222` respectively, listening on all interfaces so they can be bound properly.

 For convenience, the relevant environment variables are set in the Dockerfile already: